See How a Root Canal Procedure Can Save Your Tooth

-- A cavity can progress to the point that it is deep enough to reach the nerve.
+- A cavity has become deep enough to reach the nerve

-- A severe blow to a tooth can cause the nerve to die and the tooth to become infected
+- Trauma can cause the nerve to die and infect the tooth

-- A tooth having a very large filling, can eventually result in “irreversible pulpitis” a condition that requires treatment.
+- A tooth with a large filling may result in “irreversible pulpitis”

 Whatever the reason for your dental pain, a root canal procedure is often the best way to put an end to it.
 The reason root canal therapy is able to relieve pain in your tooth is because it removes the nerve tissue, pulp, and all living parts of the tooth, leaving only a shell.
 At the end of the process, a crown will typically be added to the tooth to give it strength and durability.